NordicSemiconductor/pc-nrfutil/README.md

 **Note**: Please refer to the [pc-ble-driver-py PyPI installation note on Windows](https://github.com/NordicSemiconductor/pc-ble-driver-py#installing-from-pypi) if you are running nrfutil on this operating system.

+**Note**: To use the `dfu ble` option you will need to set up your boards to be able to communicate with your computer.
+You can find additional information here: [Hardware setup](https://github.com/NordicSemiconductor/pc-ble-driver/tree/self_contained_driver#hardware-setup).

 ## Installation from source

 ### Prerequisites